-Minimizing pain and anxiety from injectable fillers, neurotoxins,
+Minimizing pain and anxiety from injectable fillers, neurotoxins, and liposuction

 First and foremost, your comfort is our priority.
 Our goal is for you to enjoy the process itself (almost) as much as you enjoy the results!
 If you are especially afraid of injections, or if you have any fears whatsoever, we can take extra steps to further minimize the possibility of pain.